 14. Reuse fake eyelashes up to five times.

 Get the most use out of your fake eyelashes by cleaning and reusing them up to five times.
-Once you take them off, lay the lashes on a tissue and use a Q-Tip dipped in makeup remover to gently clean the lashes.
+Here’s what to do:

 15. Separate the yolk from an egg white with a plastic bottle.

 A water bottle with thicker plastic works perfectly.
 Follow these instructions:

 - Crack an egg over a plate.

 - Squeeze the empty water bottle slightly and position it over the yoke.

 - Slowly release your squeeze on the bottle to suck up the yolk.

 16. Keep snacks in old coffee creamer containers.

 When you have kids (or just like munchies), snacks like crackers and cereal can stay fresh by reusing a coffee creamer bottle.
 These containers are the perfect size for holding a variety of snacks, such as nuts, dried fruit, or popcorn.
 Their snap-on lids help to keep your snacks fresh and protected from moisture and air.